Vanishing viscosity and surface tension limits of incompressible viscous surface waves: Main results

-For notational convenience we shall suppress the subscripts $\eps$ and $\sigma$ below.
+For notational convenience we shall suppress the subscripts $\eps$ and $\sigma$ below unless states otherwise.
 Let $\mathcal{N}(T)$ be the quantity appearing in the left hand side of \eqref{mainborne1}, while $\mathcal{Q}(T)$ be the first two lines in \eqref{mainborne1}.
-The crucial point is thus to get the closed a priori estimates of $\mathcal{N}(T)$ on a small time interval independent of $\eps$ and $\sigma$ in terms of the initial data.
+The key point is thus to get a closed a priori estimates of $\mathcal{N}(T)$ on a small time interval independent of $\eps$ and $\sigma$ in terms of the initial data.
 We start with the basic physical energy identity:

 Here $d\V$ stands for the volume element induced by the change of variable \eqref{eqphi}: $d\V=\partial_{z}\varphi \, dydz$.